Nercury/binser/README.md

 );
 ```

-Serialize your hash to buffer using your type:
+Serialize your hash to buffer using your type serializer:

 ```javascript
 var buffer = MyType.serialize({ name: "John", age: 12 });